OfficeDev/open-xml-docs/docs/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

-To remove the stranded references, the code first retrieves a collection of HeaderReference elements, converts the collection to a List, and then loops through the collection, calling the <span sdata="cer" target="M:DocumentFormat.OpenXml.OpenXmlElement.Remove"><span class="nolink">Remove</span></span> method for each element found.
-Note that the code converts the **IEnumerable** returned by the <span sdata="cer" target="M:DocumentFormat.OpenXml.OpenXmlElement.Descendants``1"><span class="nolink">Descendants</span></span> method into a List so that it can delete items from the list, and that the <span sdata="cer" target="T:DocumentFormat.OpenXml.Wordprocessing.HeaderReference"><span class="nolink">HeaderReference</span></span> type that is provided by the Open XML SDK 2.5 makes it easy to refer to elements of type <span class="keyword">HeaderReference</span> in the XML content.
+To remove the stranded references, the code first retrieves a collection of HeaderReference elements, converts the collection to a List, and then loops through the collection, calling the [Remove](https://msdn.microsoft.com/library/office/documentformat.openxml.openxmlelement.remove.aspx) method for each element found.
+Note that the code converts the **IEnumerable** returned by the [Descendants](https://msdn.microsoft.com/library/office/documentformat.openxml.openxmlelement.descendants.aspx) method into a List so that it can delete items from the list, and that the [HeaderReference](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.headerreference.aspx) type that is provided by the Open XML SDK 2.5 makes it easy to refer to elements of type **HeaderReference** in the XML content.
 (Without that additional help, you would have to work with the details of the XML content directly.)
 Once it has removed all the headers, the code repeats the operation with the footer elements.